-G. Penalties, Pending Litigation or Proceedings, Findings of Inspections or Investigations For Which Action May Have Been Taken Or Is In The Process Of Being Taken By Any Regulatory Authority
+H. Penalties, Pending Litigation or Proceedings, Findings of Inspections or Investigations etc. for the last 5 financial years and wherever the amount of penalty is more than 5 lakhs for which Action May Have Been Taken Or Is In The Process Of Being Taken By Any Regulatory Authority